tsfento/fullstack-knowledge-base/23 Angular Modules and Optimizing Angular Apps/15-preloading-lazy-loaded-code.md

 02. It's an object that contains a preloadingStrategy property
 03. { preloadingStrategy: PreloadAllModules }
 04. This lets angular preload modules to make navigation faster while still lazy loading
+05. You can make your own preloadingStrategy but this was not explored